-Adoption of the Indian Buffalo Management Act will create a permanent program within the Bureau of Indian Affairs and specifically authorize an annual appropriation.
-While funding will depend on annual appropriations, the IBMA will create some degree of parity with other Tribal wildlife programs.
+Adoption of the Indian Buffalo Management Act will create a program within the Bureau of Indian Affairs that will truly help our Tribes.
+While funding will depend on annual appropriations, the IBMA should create some degree of parity with other Tribal wildlife programs.
 Additionally, the IBMA will solidify the contractual relationship between the BIA and ITBC, or individual Tribes should they choose to seek an ISDEAA contract.
 Hopefully this will eliminate our present situation where funding is so uncertain.
 Without funding, many current buffalo herds would undergo a devastating impact and possibly liquidation.
 Years of effort to restore and develop herds could be lost as many ITBC Tribes have few alternate resources to assist with buffalo programs.

-The IBMA, with an increase in current funding, will allow ITBC to provide more meaningful Tribal Herd Development Grants to create the necessary infrastructure to provide buffalo to a larger segment of the Indian community.
+The IBMA will allow ITBC to provide more meaningful Tribal Herd Development Grants to create the necessary infrastructure to provide buffalo to a larger segment of the Indian community.
 This in turn will lead to greater self-determination and food-sovereignty opportunities for Tribes through production of their own traditional foods and creation of economic opportunities.
-An expansion of the Herd Development Grants will increase on-reservation buffalo related jobs, infrastructure development, range management, fence construction and repair, construction of corrals, handling equipment, and will help pay for supplemental feed.
-Increased Herd Development Grants will further allow Tribes to market buffalo for economic development through branding, advertising and developing enough product to meet consumer demands.
+An expansion of the Herd Development Grants will increase on-reservation buffalo related jobs and infrastructure development including water development, range management, fence construction and repair, construction of corrals, and handling equipment, and will help pay for supplemental feed.
+Increased herd development grants will further allow Tribes to market buffalo for economic development through branding, advertising, and developing enough product to meet consumer demands.
 Tribes, unlike off-reservation agriculture producers, have limited access to traditional financing due to limitations of utilizing Tribal trust land for collateral.
 Thus, without enhanced Herd Development Grants, Tribes remain at a disadvantage in herd expansion and marketing.

 The Indian Buffalo Management Act will enhance ITBC's ability to serve as a meaningful partner to Federal agencies involved in buffalo management.
 ITBC collaborates with the National Park Service, the U.S. Forest Service, and the USDA Animal and Plant Health Inspection Service on buffalo management issues.
 However, this involvement is limited by a scarcity in resources.
 The IBMA will enhance population management through roundups and distribution of surplus buffalo to Tribes from the Badlands, Theodore Roosevelt, Grand Canyon, Yellowstone and Wind Cave National Parks.
-Translocation of surplus buffalo from those parks to Tribes prevents or at least reduces needless slaughter when the parks reach their carrying capacity and fulfills restoration objectives.
+Translocation of surplus buffalo from those parks (including quarantine at Yellowstone) to Tribes prevents needless slaughter when the parks reach their carrying capacity and fulfills restoration objectives.
 However, ITBC and Tribal participation is often limited due to a lack of resources for transport.

-The IBMA will enhance the objective to reintroduce buffalo into the diets of Indian populations to prevent and treat diet related diseases.
-An increase in funding will allow Tribes to have sufficient product for cultural purposes, product to sell at reasonable costs for Tribal members and product to market on a larger scale.
+The IBMA will enhance the objective to reintroduce buffalo into the diets of Indian populations to prevent and treat diet related diseases including diabetes which is prevalent.
+An increase in funding will allow Tribes to have sufficient product for cultural purposes, product to sell at reasonable costs for Tribal members and product to market hopefully on a larger scale.
 Further, enhanced funding will allow ITBC to develop concrete evidence of health benefits that will facilitate ITBC partnerships with health programs to prevent and treat diet related diseases in Native populations.
+We have built one trailer for cultural harvest and have funding for a second trailer.
+The first trailer has been very well received by Indian people on whose reservations we have taken it.
+It is providing a source of protein and connecting Indians people to cultural and harvest practices that in some cases had almost disappeared with the demise of the buffalo.